Quarter Horse - Horse Breed & Info

 The goal of the association was to save the breed from extinction, but what happened was that this horse became so popular that the American Quarter Horse Association became the largest breed registry in the world.

-It is doubtful that this would have happened though if the AQHA had stayed with its original, strict registration standards.
-The huge conflict was between hardliners, or purists, and breeders of racing Quarter Horses, which by the mid-20th century used more and more Thoroughbred (T.B.), and won with those products!
+In the AQHA there was huge conflict was between hardliners, or purists, and breeders of racing Quarter Horses, which by the mid-20th century used more and more Thoroughbred (T.B.), and won with those products!
 There is only one thing that counts in breeding racing horses, and that is wins.
 When a mode was found that accommodated the racing breeders and made T.B. crosses acceptable, it opened up the breed and the stage was set for unprecedented growth of the Quarter Horse breed.

 Between cutting and reining Quarter Horses, there is much overlapping, and in this case it is the same bloodlines that excel; only the events are extremely specialized in their rules and challenges.